shadopawn/canvasdarkmode/README.md

 # Black Theme for UNCC Canvas
 ## Created by Marissa Rousseau
  A Chrome extension that enables a black theme for UNCC Canvas
+## Important information
+This extension will only works for uncc.instructure.com URLs and does not work for other subdomains of Canvas.

  ## How to Install
  (1) Download the latest CRX file from the Releases page